 I invite you to learn about Hong Kong Tourism in this article.
 Hong Kong, a former British Colony is located in southeastern China.

-View of Hong Kong from the Peak in Hong Kong Island
+The view from the Peak on Hong Kong Island

 I consider it the most important attraction in Hong Kong.
 This is the highest point on Hong Kong Island, the city’s most affluent neighborhood since British Times.

 Today, this magnificent view keeps attracting visitors.
 During daytime, on a clear day, you may see up to the New Territories, Kowloon and Victoria Harbor.
 In the evenings the view is awe inspiring with color of a dazzling galaxy of light developing before you.

 At the peak there is a large viewing platform called Sky Terrace 28 with shops and dining.
 For great views take the 3.5 Km “Peak Circle walk”

 Going up by riding the Peak Tram is an experience by itself.
 You’ll see the skyscrapers pass by your window as you ascent the peak in this famous railway.

 In the lower terminal, visit the Historical Gallery with the heritage of the Tram and Hong Kong in general since 1888.

 This is an urban area in Hong Kong comprising the Kowloon Peninsula and New Kowloon.
 Kowloon is located north of Hong Kong Island and south of the mainland part of the New Territories.

 Together with Hong Kong Island, it contains 48 percent of Hong Kong's total population.